iliags/chip8/README.md

 ## Emulator Info

-Chip-8 and Super Chip 8 are mostly compatible, XO Chip 8 is still being worked on.
+Chip-8 and Super Chip 8 are mostly supported, XO-Chip is still work-in-progress.
+It passes most of the tests available in [Timendus' test suite](https://github.com/Timendus/chip8-test-suite), with the failing tests being non-issue quirks which might be implemented at a later date.

 ### Input Mapping